JupiterOne/graph-bugcrowd/docs/jupiterone.md

 1. To provision API access credentials, follow Bugcrowd's [API getting started guide](https://docs.bugcrowd.com/api/getting-started/)

+2. On the API credentials page, select "**Legacy**" in the "Default version" dropdown.
+The JupiterOne Bugcrowd integration currently only supports the legacy v3 Bugcrowd APIs.

 ### In JupiterOne

 1. From the configuration **Gear Icon**, select **Integrations**.